oneconcern/datamon/docs/usage/datamon_bundle_upload.md

 ### Options inherited from parent commands

 ```
+      --context string   Set the context for datamon (default "dev")
       --upgrade          Upgrades the current version then carries on with the specified command
 ```

 ### SEE ALSO